History

 Current state

-The church was partially transformed as a result of early modern construction works.
-They especially affected the rebuilt northern aisle, which left the original inter-nave arcades and pillars.
-The body of the church was also significantly enlarged as a result of adding the sacristy on the north side of the tower and the chancel.
-Most of the windows were replaced in the Victorian period, but some are copies of earlier medieval ones.
-The original openings are visible in the façades of the tower.
+The church was partially transformed as a result of early modern and modern construction works.
+It affected in particular the rebuilt northern aisle with its renewed pillars and arcades.
+The mass of the church is also significantly enlarged as a result of adding a sacristy on the north side of the tower and the chancel.
+Most of the windows were replaced in the Victorian period, but they are partly copies of earlier, medieval ones.
+Original openings are visible in the elevations of the tower.
 The lowest slit window on the south side is especially valuable.
-Inside the nave, a medieval roof truss has been preserved.
+Inside the nave, a medieval roof truss has been preserved, and under the tower, 14th-century arcades.

 bibliography: